Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Introduction

 The paper is organized as follows.
 Section~\ref{sec:definitions} introduces the gamma kernel density estimator, the risk criteria, the definition of $\beta$-smoothness, and other relevant notational conventions.
-Section~\ref{sec:main.results} states the main results, i.e., the regions of $(p,\beta)$ where we have minimaxity and non-minimaxity.
-Section~\ref{sec:regularity} briefly examines the regularity of mirrored gamma densities truncated to be supported on $[0,1]$ within the proposed functional classes.
+Section~\ref{sec:practical.scope} discusses the practical scope of the compact-support formulation, including the role of the finite upper-endpoint, the upper-endpoint smoothness matching condition, the restriction on $(p,\beta)$, and the cases where two-sided bounded-support procedures are more natural.
+Section~\ref{sec:main.results} states the main results, i.e., the regions of $(p,\beta)$ for which minimaxity and non-minimaxity are established.
+Section~\ref{sec:regularity} explains the role of the upper-endpoint compatibility condition through mirrored gamma examples.
 Section~\ref{sec:future} outlines several directions for future work.
 Proofs are gathered in Section~\ref{sec:proofs}, with proofs of some technical lemmas relegated to Appendix~\ref{app}.